 Every equine owner knows that horses love their veggies.
 You can get a horse to perform quite a few tricks over a single carrot.
 But when it comes to expanding their palette, you might wonder what other veggies are safe.
-And even if they are safe, are they nutritious?
-So, you’re here to learn can horses eat lettuce?
+And if they are safe, are they nutritious?
+What about lettuce specifically?

-They certainly can eat lettuce, although some lettuce varieties are more nutritious than others.
-Let’s discuss a bit of the different kinds of lettuce, their health benefits, and any concerns you should have when you feed your hooved friends.
+Horses can certainly eat lettuce, although some lettuce varieties are more nutritious than others.
+Let’s discuss a bit about the different kinds of lettuce, their health benefits, and any concerns you should have when you feed your hooved friends.

 Horses Can Eat Lettuce